Combined effective field theory interpretation of Higgs boson, electroweak vector boson, top quark, and multi-jet measurements: Modifications to the input analyses

-For the inclusive jet measurement, the NNLO QCD cross sections are extracted, using the \fastNLO tool~\cite{Britzger:2012bs,Wobisch:2011ij}, from interpolation grids~\cite{Britzger:2022lbf} that were derived from \NNLOjet~\cite{Currie:2016bfm,Currie:2018xkj,Gehrmann:2018szu} predictions.
+For the inclusive jet measurement, the NNLO QCD cross sections are extracted, using the \fastNLO tool \cite{Britzger:2012bs,Wobisch:2011ij}, from interpolation grids~\cite{Britzger:2022lbf} that were derived from \NNLOjet~\cite{Currie:2016bfm,Currie:2018xkj,Gehrmann:2018szu} predictions.
 These cross sections are updated for this combination to use the CT18~\cite{Hou:2019efy} PDF set at NNLO, which is expected to give better agreement with CMS jet data than the CT14~\cite{Dulat:2015mca} set used previously.
 Multiplicative corrections for nonperturbative and NLO electroweak effects are applied, and are the same as those used in Ref.~\cite{CMS:2021yzl}.
-Several sources of uncertainty in the final prediction are evaluated: PDF variations, missing higher orders in QCD calculations, an uncertainty in the nonperturbative correction, and statistical uncertainties originating from the interpolation grids.
+Several sources of uncertainty in the final prediction are evaluated.
+The PDF uncertainty considers the 28 independent CT18 PDF eigenvector variations.
+For the missing higher orders in QCD, the uncertainty is treated as uncorrelated between different $\abs{y}$ bins, but correlated between the \pt bins of a given $\abs{y}$ bin.
+Also included are an uncertainty in the nonperturbative correction, from a comparison of \PYTHIA and \HERWIGpp tunes, and the statistical uncertainties originating from the interpolation grids.

-In the \ZtoNuNu, \WW, and \ttbar measurements, theoretical uncertainties are evaluated by passing samples of simulated events, generated at NLO, through the \rivet codes~\cite{rivet} that replicate the phase space selections for these analyses.
+In the \ZtoNuNu, \WW, and \ttbar measurements, theoretical uncertainties are evaluated by passing samples of simulated events through the \rivet codes~\cite{rivet} that replicate the phase space selections for these analyses.
+The \WW and \ttbar samples are generated at NLO in QCD with the \POWHEG~2.0 event generator, and \ZtoNuNu events are generated at NLO in QCD with the \MGvATNLO~2.6.5 generator.
+All samples are interfaced with \PYTHIA~8.240 with the CP5 underlying event tune~\cite{CMS:2019csb} for parton showering and hadronization, and in the samples produced with \MGvATNLO, the FxFx jet merging scheme is used~\cite{Frederix:2012ps}.
+The NNPDF\,3.1 PDF set at NNLO in QCD is incorporated in these samples.
 The samples include PDF as well as renormalization and factorization scale weights.
-For the PDF uncertainties, we use the Hessian eigenvariations, except in cases where these are not available in the simulated sample.
-The factorization and renormalization scale uncertainties are considered as two independent sources of systematic uncertainty, to retain bin-to-bin correlations, which would be lost when considering the envelope of the two.
+The factorization and renormalization scale uncertainties are considered as two independent sources of systematic uncertainty, to provide more degrees of freedom in the fit than taking the envelope of the two would.

 The uncertainties are incorporated as nuisance parameters in the likelihood fit, or, for the analyses for which the experimental likelihood description is not available, we construct a covariance matrix of theoretical uncertainties.
 This theoretical uncertainty covariance matrix is added to the experimental covariance matrix that was provided in the measurements.